 The iRF Denervation System is a catheter based investigational device designed to permanently disrupt overactive nerves through a one-time, minimally invasive procedure.

 The iRF procedure is performed through a small incision in the groin.
-The iRF catheter is guided to the common hepatic artery leading to the liver.
-Radiofrequency (heat) energy is delivered from the catheter to the nerves surrounding the artery.
-This disrupts the overactive nerves leading to the liver.
-After the procedure is complete, the iRF catheter is removed, leaving nothing behind.
+The iRF catheter is guided to the renal artery leading to each kidney and the common hepatic artery leading to the liver.
+Radiofrequency (heat) energy is delivered from the catheter to the nerves surrounding the arteries.
+This disrupts the overactive nerves leading to the kidneys and liver.
+After the procedure is complete, the catheter is removed, leaving nothing behind.

 The iRF System is currently being offered through a new clinical research study, called the DeLIVER NZ Study.
-If you qualify and choose to join the study, you will receive the iRF procedure and all study-related care at no cost.
-Participation in the study will require an overnight stay in the hospital and 4 follow-up visits that may take up to 6 hours per visit.
+If you qualify and choose to join the study, you will receive the iRF procedure and all study-related care at no cost to you.
+Participation in the study will require an overnight stay in the hospital and 4 follow-up visits that may take up to 1 hour per visit.

-If you have type 2 diabetes and high blood pressure, you may qualify for the DeLIVER NZ Study.
-The study is evaluating the iRF Denervation System, an investigational device, designed to improve blood sugar control without new medications.
+If you have high blood pressure you may qualify for the DeLIVER NZ Study.
+The study is evaluating the iRF Denervation System, an investigational device designed to reduce blood pressure without new medications.
 If you qualify and choose to join the study, you will receive:

 See If You Qualify

-The DeLIVER NZ Study is enrolling people ages 22 - 70 who have type 2 diabetes and high blood pressure.
+The DeLIVER NZ Study is enrolling people ages 22 - 70 who have high blood pressure.
 To see if you might qualify, and to get connected with your local study centre to learn more, please complete the questionnaire below.